How to Pack for Your Louisiana Tailgate

 - Food & Drinks: Just as important as the game itself is what you’re going to munch and sip on beforehand.
-Grilled meat, beer and other all-American snacks like wings, chips and dips are usually at the top of that list, but you can offer any culinary array you wish.
-Think themes (Cajun, Mexican) or make it easy on yourself and ask everyone to bring a dish, potluck-style.
-And whatever you do, don’t forget the koozies to keep your drinks and your mouth cool after all that spicy fare.
+Grilled meat, beer and other all-American snacks like wings, chips and dips are usually at the top of that list, but here in Louisiana you'll find tailgating krewes serving up jambalaya, etouffee, boudin and other Cajun classics.
+Don’t forget koozies to keep your drinks and your mouth cool after all that spicy fare.

-- Plates & Condiments: You’ll likely not find a convenience store near the field, so think ahead about all of the items you’ll need to feed your brew crew.
-Plates, cups, napkins, eating and cooking utensils, a bottle opener, corkscrew and condiments like salt, pepper and ketchup.
+- Plates & Condiments: You’ll likely not find a convenience store near the field, so think ahead about all of the items you’ll need to feed your krewe.
+Plates, cups, napkins, eating and cooking utensils, a bottle opener, corkscrew and condiments like salt, pepper and hot sauce.
 Then there’s mustard, relish, horseradish, salsa, sour cream, barbecue sauce, whew!
 Ask folks to bring some of these items to help you out.

 - Grill & Accessories: If you are grilling burgers, hot dogs, ribs or what have you, you’ll definitely need a – wait for it – grill, along with the necessary propane, charcoal, lighter and/or matches to keep it going.